twinfoundation/entity-storage/packages/entity-storage-models/README.md

 # GTSC Entity Storage Models

-Models which define the structure of the entity storage services and connectors.
+Models which define the structure of the entity storage contracts and connectors.

 ## Installation